 Trentino-Alto Adige/South Tyrol

-Trentino-Alto Adige straddles the border between Italy and Germany geographically and through its culinary heritage.
+Trentino-Alto Adige straddles the border between Italy and Germany.
 Home and commercial chefs draw inspiration from the region’s northeastern position, with delicacies shaped by the mountains, colorful summers, and chilly winters.
 The culture leans more toward the classic ideals of the Austro-Hungarian empire when nearing the eastern borders, while the southern valleys retain their connection to Italian agriculture, farming, and cuisine.

 Friuli-Venezia Giulia

 Friuli-Venezia Giulia is Italy’s most easterly region.
-The cuisine of Friuli-Venezia Giulia adds Austria, Central Europe, and the Venetian Republic to its culinary heritage to create a distinctive experience.
-The landscape shifts from north to south, east to west, with rugged mountains and stony hills, arid plains, lush fields, and flowing rivers leading to the Adriatic Sea.
-Dishes reflect the region’s proximity to Slavic countries and the former Austro-Hungarian empire for flavors unlike any other region in Italy.
+Its cuisine adds Austrian, Central European, and Venetian elements to its culinary heritage to create a distinctive experience.
+The landscape shifts from north to south, east to west, with rugged mountains, stony hills, arid plains, lush fields, and flowing rivers leading to the Adriatic Sea.
+Dishes reflect the region’s proximity to Slavic countries and the former Austro-Hungarian Empire for flavors unlike any other region in Italy.

 Veneto

 Veneto touches the mountainous Austrian border and the Adriatic Sea.
-The cuisine of Veneto consists of dishes characterized by cold weather across the land and sea.
-Instead of pastas, regional dishes generally use risotto and polenta as their main source of carbohydrates, while fish and cheese play important but separate roles in the daily diet.
-Those on the shore focus on seafood and those in the mountains or plains use more agriculturally-rich ingredients, with the diversity revealing a history of the Venetian Republic, Austro-Hungarian empire, and French reign across the region.
+Its cuisine comprises dishes characterized by cold weather across the land and sea.
+Instead of pasta, regional dishes generally use risotto and polenta as their main source of carbohydrates, while fish and cheese play important but separate roles in the daily diet.
+Those on the shore focus on seafood and those in the mountains or on the plains use more agriculturally-rich ingredients, with the diversity revealing a history of the Venetian Republic, Austro-Hungarian Empire, and French reign across the region.

 Learn more: 5 dishes to try during your trip to Venice